-Java Perm Space (java 7)
+Java Perm Space

-The Perm Space is the space used by Java to store loaded classes and other static objects.
-The setting related to the Java Perm Space is only the following.
+The Perm Space is the space used by Java to store objects that are long lived.
+As such this space will The setting related to the Java Perm Space is only the following.

-XX:MaxPermSize - Maximum Perm Space value
+• XX:MaxPermSize - Maximum Perm Space value